Ashishm0511/glossary/content/en/virtualization.md

-Virtualization addresses a number of problems, including the improvement of physical hardware usage by allowing more apps to run on the same physical machine whilst still being isolated from each other for security.
+Virtualization addresses a number of problems, including the improvement of physical hardware usage by allowing more apps to run on the same physical machine while it still being isolated from each other for security.

 ## How it helps